sv222/cloud-engineer-interview-questions/README.md

 There are a number of ways to handle data migration in the cloud, including:

 * **Lift-and-shift:** Lift-and-shift migration involves moving your existing applications and data to the cloud without making any changes to them.
-* **Refactor-and-rehost:** Refactor-and-rehost migration involves making changes to your applications to take advantage of the benefits of the cloud platform.
+* **Refactor:** Refactor migration involves redesigning applications to take full advantage of cloud-native capabilities, such as managed services, microservices, and serverless architectures.
-* **Replatform:** Replatform migration involves rewriting your applications in a cloud-native programming language.
+* **Replatform:** Replatform migration involves making targeted improvements, such as moving to a managed database, without changing the core application architecture.

 The best data migration strategy for you will depend on your specific needs and environment.